* * *

 Desert Ghosts is a series of paintings and drawings devoted to the abandoned houses I observed while traveling in Southern California, along Route 66 and thereabouts.
 Some of them are decrepit farm buildings, others are sad witnesses of the housing crisis of 2008.
 Repossessed by banks and then intentionally made unlivable, they stand amid the vast and dispassionate desert slowly returning to the elements.
 Broken walls, torn wallpaper, a sofa thrown outdoors and yielding to harsh sun and wind, a children's toy, a woman's shoe -- a chilling, but eerily peaceful sight that caught my imagination.From Olga Sokolova, a journalist:

-That's why the artist's point of view can't stay neutral, because it's on the collision course with the unseen side of reality, and a feeling of undefinable danger hangs in the air.
+That's why the figure cannot stay neutral with respect to the author, because it's on a collision course with the unseen side of reality, and a feeling of undefinable danger hangs in the air.
 Perhaps that's what gets to you, that it's ultimately left undefined.

-One thing is clear: the girl in red (#19) shouldn't enter the dead house, because she wouldn't remain herself, wouldn't stay a mere observer, and so in #20 (Dorothy) someone's silhouette is suddenly revealed...
-But it has the outline of the same girl, and here the invisible reality spreads over the space, as in the very beginning of a nightmare, where you try to disbelieve it, to hide behind something familiar and safe.
+One thing is clear: the girl in red (#19) shouldn't enter the dead house, because she will not remain herself, can't stay a mere observer, and so in #20 (Dorothy) someone's silhouette is suddenly revealed...
+But it has the outline of the same girl, and here an invisible reality commandeers the space, as in the very beginning of a nightmare, where you try not to believe in it, to hide behind something familiar and safe.

-The dream gathers force, and in #21 (Scena) there's nothing familiar to hide behind.
-I would place #22 (Gas Station) earlier, it's more like the beginning of the dream.
+As the dream gains power over you, in #21 (Scena) there's no longer anything familiar to hide behind.
+I would place #22 (Gas Station) earlier, it seems closer to the beginning of the dream.
 On the other hand, as I said, the undefinable is scarier.
-One way or another, these five paintings I mentioned seem to fit in a kind of a common plot (except #18, which belongs, perhaps, to a different context).
+One way or another, these five paintings I mentioned seem to fit in a kind of a common plot (whereas #18 belongs, perhaps, to a different context).